 - Outstanding long-term indebtedness that is rated in one of the four highest rating categories for long-term debt instruments by a nationally recognized rating agency for municipal securities, without regard to the effect of any credit agreement or other form of credit enhancement entered into in connection with the obligation.

 "Eligible project" has the meaning assigned by Government Code 1371.001 (regarding issuance of obligations for certain public improvements).

 "Corporate bond" means a senior secured debt obligation issued by a domestic business entity and rated not lower than "AA-" or the equivalent by a nationally recognized investment rating firm.
 The term does not include a debt obligation that, on conversion, would result in the holder becoming a stockholder or shareholder in the entity, or any affiliate or subsidiary of the entity, that issued the debt obligation, or is an unsecured debt obligation.
 Gov't Code 2256.0204(a)

-The board shall adopt by rule, order, ordinance, or resolution, as appropriate, a written investment policy regarding the investment of its funds and funds under its control.
+The board shall adopt by resolution a written investment policy regarding the investment of its funds and funds under its control.
 The investment policies must primarily emphasize safety of principal and liquidity and must address investment diversification, yield, and maturity and the quality and capability of investment management.
 The policies must include:

 - A list of the types of authorized investments in which the district's funds may be invested;

 - The maximum allowable stated maturity of any individual investment owned by the district;